Azure-Samples/cognitive-services-qnamaker-java/README.md

+---
+page_type: sample
+description: "These REST samples show you how to programmatically create, update, publish, and replace a QnA Maker knowledge base."
+languages:
+- java
+products:
+- azure
+- azure-cognitive-services
+---

 # Cognitive Services QnA Maker Samples in Java

 These REST samples show you how to programmatically create, update, publish, and replace a QnA Maker knowledge base, amongst many other ways to interact with it.
 All samples are in Java.
 To view these same samples in other languages: